zenithkandel/SastoMahango/API/admin/README.md

   ```

 ### 9. Get Update Requests
-Retrieves a list of pending item update requests submitted by contributors.
+Retrieves a list of pending item update requests (both modifications and new items) submitted by contributors.

 - **URL:** `getUpdateRequests.php`
 - **Method:** `GET`